 The University of Birmingham

-The primary objective of the SIG is to promote research relating to regional and national transport planning policy to improve the economic, environmental and social environment globally.
-Via international workshops and group meetings, the SIG will gather outstanding and experienced transport experts to promote studies in this field.
+The primary objective of this SIG is to advance knowledge in national and regional transport planning and policy-making, aiming to improve the economic, environmental and social environment in regional, national and also global scale, both regarding passenger and freight transport.
+By gathering state-of-the-art research outcomes as well as information arising from practical works, this SIG intends to gather outstanding transport experts to promote studies in this field.

-Institute of Transportation – Center for Transport Planning and Traffic Engineering
+Institute of Transportation – Research Center for Transport Planning and Traffic Engineering

 University of Technology Vienna